Hometown: Chicago, IL

 Who would you most like to interview alive or dead, and why?

 I’d like to meet family members I never had the opportunity to know.
 Also, the explorers Lewis and Clark.
-I’ve hiked most of the Lewis & Clark trail and I’d love to know what they would think of the world today.
+I’d love to know what they would think of the world today.